top of page

 Friston, East Sussex, March 2017

-It was the start of filming for the third series of Ghostwriting.
+It was the start of filming for the fifth series of Ghostwriting.
 The hotel, formerly the country retreat of Charles Ingram, was reputed to have one of the most easily-seen grey ladies in England.
 They were here to find out if there was any truth in these sightings, and if so, to try and find out the story behind them.

 The grey lady would turn out to be real enough, and her story the very stuff that made Ghostwriting such a success, but David found another drama unfolding as he tried to focus on the mansion’s Victorian past.
 This was from very recent times, since the house had been transformed into a hotel, just fifteen years earlier.

 David did his best to get through filming in the room from where the grey lady was seen, but he simply could not concentrate while seeing events that had taken place at the other end of the house.
-He was wishing that he had never mentioned it, that they could just finish and leave, but he had been recorded on camera saying there was something going on elsewhere in this vast architectural splendour.
+He was wishing he had never mentioned it, that they could just finish and leave, but he had been recorded on camera saying there was something going on elsewhere in this vast architectural splendour.

 They would have to at least take a look into Room Three.